We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Lyme disease, or borreliosis, is a tick-borne infectious disease that can cause various symptoms, such as fever, headaches, and swollen lymph nodes.
-Many brands manufacture Lyme disease tests for people who believe they have contracted the infection or visited tick-prone areas.
+Lyme disease, or borreliosis, is a tick-borne infectious disease that can cause symptoms such as fever, headaches, and swollen lymph nodes.
+Lyme disease tests may help people who believe they have contracted the infection or visited tick-prone areas.
 These kits are available in major pharmacies, retail stores, and online.

-- Best for a quick turnaround: LetsGetChecked Lyme Infection Test
+- Best for a quick turnaround: LetsGetChecked Lyme Disease Test

 - Best easy-to-use option: Everlywell Lyme Disease Test